teko-ntimane/teko-ntimane.github.io/README.md

 - Automated the acquisition model thing (Commercial Performance)

 **Data Scientist & Graduate @ Sanlam Limited (_Jan 2020 - Mar 2022_)**<br>
 _Cape Town, South Africa_
-- Developed and deployed the Created Client Offer Matrix using statistical analysis, SQL, and R to define product baskets for customer segments, facilitating successful cross-selling and upselling by brokers.
+- Developed and deployed the Client Offer Matrix (based on Client Lifetime Value methods and concepts), utilizing statistical analysis, SQL, and R to create product baskets for customer segments.
+This facilitated effective cross-selling and upselling by brokers, enhancing overall sales strategies.
-- Used machine learning to predict mortality rates, identifying underwriting process gaps and prompting policy term and condition revisions for enhanced claims outcomes.
+- Used machine learning to predict mortality rates which lead to identifying underwriting process gaps and prompting policy term and condition revisions for enhanced claims outcomes.
+- Collaborated with Sanlam Life to analyze the impact of Covid-19 on their claims experience.
+Utilized advanced analytics to estimate and forecast the number and value of policy claims related to mortalities during the pandemic, addressing the challenge of limited data on Covid-related mortalities available at the early stages of the pandemic.
-- Pioneered the Sanlam SDDA Workplace Experience, providing final year university students with practical data science and analytics workplace experience and networking opportunities within the organization (currently running for 3 years).
+- Pioneered the Sanlam SDDA Workplace Experience by recruiting final-year university students and providing them with hands-on data science and analytics training, as well as networking opportunities within the organization.
+Orchestrated a week of on-the-job training in collaboration with the Dell Foundation, which has been successfully running for three years.
 - Served as a tutor for the Data Science and Analytics module, assisting in the facilitation of learning and providing guidance to a cohort of approximately 25 graduates and existing staff, helping them master complex concepts and apply analytical techniques effectively.